dmitrijt9/onscoutline/README.md

 # onscoutline
-Web app for integration and processing data about football players in Czech Republic.
+Web app for integration and processing data about football players playing in Czech Republic.